-Jason Lewis in for the great one, the big guy, Rush is taking a well deserved break during these uh Christmas holidays.
+Jason Lewis in for the great one, the big guy, Rush, taking a well-deserved break during these Christmas holidays.

-And we'll be back, though, on Wednesday to guide us in through or guide us through the 2008 elections and beyond, as he likes to say.
+And we'll be back, though, on Wednesday to guide us through the 2008 elections and beyond, as he likes to say.

-So uh my pleasure to be sitting in once again for rush.
+So my pleasure to be sitting in once again for Rush.

-By the way, I gotta say happy birthday to my mother-in-law out in Erie, Pennsylvania.
+By the way, I got to say happy birthday to my mother-in-law out in Erie, Pennsylvania.

 That's exactly.